Windows 10 KB4532695 Update- A fix or a problem?

 • Unable to install Windows updates

-The January update is optional, which means the updates have to be installed manually.
-If you have not installed the update yet, kindly refrain from installing until Microsoft has resolved the issue.
-However, if you have already installed the updates here is what you can do
+The January update is optional, meaning the updates must be installed manually.
+If you have not installed the update yet, kindly refrain from installing it until Microsoft has resolved the issue.
+However, if you have already installed the updates, here is what you can do.

 Uninstall the updates